 A mammogram or ultrasound picture helps them guide the needle to the correct area.
 The doctor uses a vacuum method to gently withdraw a piece of tissue into a small collecting chamber.

 They can take several biopsies without needing to remove the needle and put it in again.

 Fine needle aspiration (FNA)

 This is a quick, simple test.
-The doctor or nurse puts a very fine needle into the area and withdraws a sample of cells into a syringe.
-A FNA is often used to take a sample of cells from lymph nodes in your armpit.
+The doctor, nurse or radiographer puts a very fine needle into the area and withdraws a sample of cells into a syringe.
+This test is often used to take a sample of cells from lymph nodes in your armpit.